 |Jimmy Smith walking Oregon Dunes near Umpqua State Park.
 (Julianne G. Crane)|

-Campers may experience late night noise from Dune Fest from July 30-Aug 4, 2013.
+Campers may experience late night noise from Dune Fest in July.

 |Campsite overlooking Lake Marie|